 Hawaiian cruises are offered in two forms – a 7 night circle Hawaii cruise out and back from Honolulu or cruises from or to Los Angeles, San Diego, Ensenada or Vancouver on the mainland.
 All will tour the main islands of the group including volcanic Hawaii, cosmopolitan Oahu, scenic Maui and Kauai, the Garden Island.
 Some cruises will travel south to Fanning Island, one of many idyllic tropical atolls forming the Republic of Kiribati.
 Cruises from the mainland will involve 4 days at sea to get to Hawaii and consequently will take 10 days or more for one way cruises and two weeks for the return cruise.

 South Sea Islands

 Cruises are mainly in two formats – 7 night cruises around the volcanic islands and coral atolls of Fiji or Tahiti or world/trans Pacific voyages.
 World cruises may start or finish in Sydney or Auckland and call in on some of the Island Groups on their way to Los Angeles or the Panama Canal, taking 2 to 3 weeks.
-In addition there are adventure cruises that explore the remoter islands of Polynesia and Micronesia.
+There are also adventure cruises that explore the more remote islands of Polynesia and Micronesia.